mvolkmann/blog/src/python/python-compared-to-js.md

 pros:

-- performance
 - ability to run in web browsers (clients) and from command-line (servers)
 - great support for asynchronous code
+- performance
-- more compact syntax for functional programming (ex. functools vs. `reduce`)
+- compact syntax for functional programming (ex. functools vs. `reduce`)
 - can use TypeScript, a superset of JavaScript, to add type checking

 cons: